nikukatansa/crossroad-live/site/content/_index.md

 ---
 sundayschool:
-  intro: Daniel worked for several kings of Babylon.
-But he obeyed God, even when
+  intro: Queen Esther rescued God’s special family from a law that would have
-    that meant disobeying the king...
+    destroyed them...
-  video: GY0pARvYcyw
+  video: ZXp41Npw_Uw
 specialvideo:
   title: Remembrance Sunday 2020
-  isdisplayed: true
+  isdisplayed: false
   video: DFRkqpWZz1c
   intro: Please use this video, produced by the Church of England, to help you
     reflect and remember on Remembrance Sunday.